 We hope you enjoy the information on our blog and we’d love to hear your comments and questions.
 For more information on all of the Tesselaar plants please visit our website at www.tesselaar.com.

-Click here for details on submitting a Guest Blog Post.
-We welcome submissions of posts related to Making Gardening Easy as long as they don’t include blatant promotions or questionable links.
+We welcome submissions of posts related to “making gardening easy” as long as they don’t include blatant promotions or questionable links.
+Click here for complete details for submitting a Guest Post.